deel-ai/oodeel/GOVERNANCE.md

 ###	Contributors

-A contributor is anyone who comments any aspects relating to the project: comments on an issue or pull request, documentation, architecture, code and validation tests or anybody with a merged pull request.
+A contributor is anyone who comments on any aspects relating to the project: comments on an issue or pull request, documentation, architecture, code and validation tests or anybody with a merged pull request.

-All governance committee membres are contributors.
+All governance committee members are contributors.

 ### Maintainers

-All contributors with write rights (commit rigths) are maintainers.
+All contributors with write rights (commit rights) are maintainers.

 ....

 ### Contributions

-Contributions rules are defined and devopped in here: CONTRIBUTING.md
+Contributions rules are defined and developed here: CONTRIBUTING.md

-Pull requests with major changes must be approved by at least by two members of governance committee.
+Pull requests with major changes must be approved by at least two members of the governance committee.

-Pull requests with minor changes must be approved by at least by one member of governance committee.
+Pull requests with minor changes must be approved by at least one member of the governance committee.
 .....

 ### Moderators